piero-g/markdown-workflow/README.md

 _**Work in progress** (see also testing branch)_

-This is a simple workflow for scholarly journals, for managing the preparation of multiple publication formats.
-It is based on the awesome [pandoc](http://pandoc.org) and, instead of messing around with XML, it relies on the pairing of markdown (for full-text) and YAML (for metadata).
+This is a simple multiple-format layout workflow for scholarly journals.
+It is based on the awesome [pandoc](https://pandoc.org) and, instead of messing around with XML, it relies on the pairing of markdown (for full-text) and YAML (for metadata).

 The workflow is based on two conversions:

-1. manuscripts from DOCX/ODT to markdown
+1. manuscripts from DOCX/ODT/TEX to markdown+YAML
-2. manuscripts in markdown + YAML to galleys files (publication formats: HTML, PDF, XML, see [output](#output)) in one take
+2. manuscripts in markdown+YAML to galleys files (publication formats: HTML, PDF, XML, see [output](#output)) in one take

-This is meant to happen on a shared folder, so that a single computer could be prepared for the proper conversions, while editors could work on their own machines.
+The whole workflow is meant to happen on a shared folder, so that a single computer could be prepared for the proper conversions, while layout editors could work on their own machines.

-Further considerations and a more in-depth description of the workflow are [available in this post](http://pierog.it/en/2018/03/markdown-workflow/).
+Further considerations and a more in-depth description of the workflow are [available in this post](http://pierog.it/en/2018/03/markdown-workflow/) (currently outdated).

 ## Disclaimer